Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 1. Are there error messages containing "DeadlineExceededException" in the user logs?

-   This could indicate that the client is timing out when communicating with the Alluxio worker.
+   This could indicate that the client is timing out when communicating with an Alluxio worker.
    To increase the timeout, configure `alluxio.user.streaming.data.timeout`, which has a default of `30s`.

    If write operations are timing out, configure `alluxio.user.streaming.writer.close.timeout`,